I found this post today and the image startled me. It looks exactly like my daughter's father.

 You used to think that by the time you were in your twenties and definitely by your thirties you’d have your act together – you’d be establishing a successful career, have your own place, be in a committed and stable relationship, visit the gym enough to have the body you always wanted and your social life would be vibrant.

-But, you’re nowhere near where you thought you’d be, and the tiny boxes next to the list of achievements that you’d hoped to accomplish are still unchecked.
+tiny boxes next to the list of achievements that you’d hoped to

 As your confidence deflates, you look back on your own upbringing, and think about your father – Mr Self-Assured.
 He seemed to have it all – charm, success, popularity and he never seemed to be plagued by self-doubt, unlike you.
 He was the hit of the party, knew everyone and made things happen.
 You couldn’t get enough of him.